 Occupational therapy provides a holistic assessment of an individual's functional abilities relating to their daily activities.
-Occupational therapy intervention for people with FRDA generally includes: assessment and exercise programs designed to improve upper limb function and prevent musculo-skeletal changes related to FRDA; prescription and provision of equipment to maximize independence and participation in daily activities; modifications to the home and/or work environment to maximize safety and facilitate independence; retraining of functional skills; assessment, prescription and training in the use of manual or motorized wheelchairs; assessment and management of pressure care issues; assessment and management of school, educational and vocational issues.
+Occupational therapy intervention for people with FRDA generally includes: assessment and exercise programs designed to improve upper limb function and prevent musculo-skeletal changes related to FRDA; prescription and provision of equipment to maximize independence and participation in daily activities; modifications to the home and/or work environment to maximize safety and facilitate independence; retraining of functional skills; assessment and management of pressure care issues; assessment and management of school, educational and vocational issues.